 How people feel with Jira Server interface

 On social media and even within the Atlassian Community, we can come across people hating Jira Server for its poor user interface, thus user experience.
-Yes, Jira may not be as intuitive as, for instance, Trello, but it was also designed with different target group in mind.
-Only in the last few years, Jira has become a tool used not only by technical staff but also by those who work in sales, marketing or even HR departments, where people aren’t usually as technically fluent as their colleagues from IT.
-For them, this software may look a bit raw and unintuitive at times in comparison to Trello or other project management tool they’ve used before.
+Yes, Jira may not be as intuitive as, for instance, Trello, but it was also designed with a different target group in mind.
+Only in the last few years, Jira has become a tool used not exclusively by technical staff but also by those who work in sales, marketing or even HR departments, where people aren’t usually as technically fluent as their colleagues from IT.
+For them, this software may look a bit raw and unintuitive at times in comparison to Trello or other project management tools they’ve used before.

 In comparison to Trello, creating issues in Jira may look a bit raw and unintuitive to non-technical users